Congress misusing CBI to threaten allies: BJP

 "When the alliance partners are leaving them, they are using their authority against them.
 It is a sharp message to the Samajwadi Party and the Bahujan Samaj Party that if you leave the Congress party, you will meet the same fate.
 So, it a veiled threat," he added.

-The Central Bureau of Investigation (CBI) Thursday carried out a search at the residence of M.K.
+Officials of the Central Bureau of Investigation (CBI) Thursday carried out a search at the residence of M.K.
 Stalin, son of DMK chief M.K.
-Karunanidhi, in Chennai.
+Karunanidhi, in Chennai, Tamil Nadu.

 The search comes two days after the DMK announced its decision to pull out of the central government and the Congress-led United Progressive Alliance (UPA), dissatisfied with the centre's stand on the Sri Lankan Tamils issue.

-The Samajwadi Party (SP), whose support to the UPA government has become crucial after the DMK's exit from the coalition, has been playing hard with the government and seeking Steel Minister Beni Prasad Verma's resignation after he publicly rebuked SP chief Mulayam Singh Yadav.
+The Samajwadi Party, whose support to the UPA government has become crucial after the DMK's exit from the coalition, has been playing hard with the government and seeking Steel Minister Beni Prasad Verma's resignation after he publicly rebuked Samajwadi Party chief Mulayam Singh Yadav.

 "Strongly disapproving" the CBI's search at the residence of Stalin, Finance Minister P. Chidambaram has said that the move was bound to be "misunderstood".